 Backpropagation (backward propagation) is an important mathematical tool for improving the accuracy of predictions in data mining and machine learning.
-Backpropagation algorithms have practical applications in many areas of artificial intelligence (AI), including optical character recognition (OCR), natural language processing (NLP) and image processing.
+Essentially, backpropagation is an algorithm used to calculate derivatives quickly.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Backpropagation algorithms grew out of research in artificial intelligence in the 1960s.
-The algorithms were applied as an outgrowth of feed-forward algorithms in neural networks.
-The difficulty of understanding exactly how changing weights and biases affected the overall behavior of the network was one factor that held back wider application of neural network applications, arguably until the early 2000s when computers could provide the necessary insight.
+The difficulty of understanding exactly how changing weights and biases affects the overall behavior of an artificial neural network was one factor that held back wider application of neural network applications, arguably until the early 2000s when computers provided the necessary insight.
+Today, backpropagation algorithms have practical applications in many areas of artificial intelligence (AI), including optical character recognition (OCR), natural language processing (NLP) and image processing.

-While the popularity of the neural approach to AI ebbed and then found renewed currency, backpropagation has steadily grown in use.
+Because backpropagation requires a known, desired output for each input value in order to calculate the loss function gradient, it is usually classified as a type of supervised machine learning.
 Along with classifiers such as Naïve Bayesian filters and decision trees, the backpropagation algorithm has emerged as an important part of machine learning applications that involve predictive analytics.

 Professor Geoffrey Hinton explains backpropagation.